ErrorThink/cslc-csd/README.md

 ```
 #### Other Utilities/miscellaneous ####
 * `fillarray:a` - a-rate version of fillarray
+* `catarray` - concatenate multiple 1d arrays into a single array.
 * `encode2` - encode two audio signals into a single audio signal
 * `decode2` - decodes two audio signals from one encoded by encode2
 * `encode4` - encode 4 integers into a single integer